818ajian/doc/notebook/2-AP/Channel.md

 ```

 We start by constructing a propagation channel with the dedicated class `DLink`.
 We specify a Layout as well as the two extremities of the link.
 Antennas are also specified.
+The frequency range is determined by the frequency range of antennas.

 ```python
 >>> L = Layout('defstr3.ini')